jakelashbrook/discover-penwith/README.md

 2. The map has been tested and is working but with 2 slight glitches:
  - i.
 The map doesn't automatically load until one of the buttons that generates the different markers on the map is clicked.
     - Upon first inspection of the code for the map, I have noticed that I have not added the polyfill CDN link for the map, so my first resolution attempt will be to add this back into the code.
 This did not appear to change anything!
-So then i checked the link and realised i had removed the callback for the initMap function, this has now been replaced and the map is loading again with the rest of the page content.
+So then I checked the link and realised I had removed the callback for the initMap function, this has now been replaced and the map is loading again with the rest of the page content.
  - ii.
 The info windows generate on the map as expected, however when a new info-window is clicked the previous one does not close as was expected.
 This is a problem within the codebase that needs to be carefully fixed to enhance the overall User Experience.